Wiredcraft/test-backend/README.md

-# Wiredcraft Back-end Developer Coding Test
+# Wiredcraft Back-end Developer Coding Test (realtime version)

 Make sure you read **all** of this document carefully, and follow the guidelines in it.

-## Background
+## Overview

+This task is has the following requirements:
-Build a restful api that could `get/create/update/delete` user data from a persistence database
+- Build a restful api that could `get/create/update/delete` user data from a database.
+- Build functionality to __communicate data changes to data in realtime__ to web client.
+You can assume all data modifications go through the API.
+- Build simple frontend that demonstrates the backend works (does not need to be pretty).

 ### User Model